Vyral/brett-jennings/_posts/2021-03-04-your-2021-market-update-forecast.md

 So what’s our official forecast for the 2021 market?
 We expect home prices to rise by 13.5%.
 Inventory will remain low due to the work-from-home demand, and interest rates will rise as the economy recovers.
 Rates have already begun to tick up a little bit.
 But that doesn’t mean that homebuyers should wait to make a purchase; rising rates will cause the market to slow down, and higher rates mean bigger mortgage payments.
 If you want to get a great deal on a home, now is the best time to act.
 We’ve faced four market corrections in the last 40 years, and every one of them occurred when homes became unaffordable in the market.

+If you have any questions about the market or about buying and selling homes, don’t hesitate to reach out to your Real Estate Experts.
+We’d be happy to help you.